An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: Analysis and Results

 We next compare our distribution to those from spectroscopic SMG samples. \citet{2017danielson} provides spectroscopic redshifts for 52 ALMA-identified SMGs from ALESS with $S_{870}>$\,2\,mJy.
-This sample has a median redshift of $z$\,$=$\,2.4\,$\pm$\,0.1, which is also similar to the median of the redshift distribution from the spectroscopic survey of radio-identified SMGs in \cite{2005chapman}.
+This sample has a median redshift of $z$\,$=$\,2.4\,$\pm$\,0.1 (see Fig.~\ref{fig:red_dist}b), which is also similar to the median of the redshift distribution from the spectroscopic survey of radio-identified SMGs in \cite{2005chapman}.
 Both of these results are slightly lower than the median we derive, most likely due to a combination of selection effects: both the optical/near-infrared brightness of the counterparts (which aids spectroscopic identifications) and in the case of \cite{2005chapman}, radio biases.
 To assess the former bias, we note that the majority of spectroscopic SMGs in \cite{2017danielson} have $K\lesssim$\,23.5.
 Cutting our sample at $K\leq$\,23.5 yields a median redshift of $z$\,$=$\,2.44\,$\pm$\,0.08, in much better agreement to their result.
 Similarly, to demonstrate the potential influence of the radio identifications, if we limit our sample in AS2UDS to the 273 radio-detected SMGs then we obtain a median redshift of $z$\,$=$\,2.5$\pm$0.1, which is within the uncertainty of the result from \cite{2005chapman}.

-Finally, in Fig.~\ref{fig:red_dist}, we overlay the predicted redshift distribution for SMGs with $S_{850} \geq$\,1\,mJy from the EAGLE simulation \citep{2019mcalpine}.
-The median redshift for the EAGLE SMGs is $z$\,$=$\,2.4\,$\pm$\,0.1, with a sharp decrease above $z\sim$\,2.5, driven in part by an increasing dust temperature in sources at higher redshifts.
-We will compare the properties of the SMGs in our sample to those in EAGLE further in \S~\ref{discussion}.
-In addition, we have also run {\sc magphys} on all 296,007 $K$-band selected galaxies in the field to allow us to compare the properties of the ALMA SMGs directly to the less active field population in a consistent manner.
-The redshift distribution of the field sample is also shown in Fig.~\ref{fig:red_dist}, where we derive a median redshift of $z $\,$=$\,1.75$\pm$0.08.
+In addition, we have also run {\sc magphys} on all 205,910 $K$-band selected galaxies in the field with no contamination flags to allow us to compare the properties of the ALMA SMGs directly to the less active field population in a consistent manner.
+The redshift distribution of the field sample is also shown in Fig.~\ref{fig:red_dist}b, where we derive a median redshift of $z $\,$=$\,1.75$\pm$0.08.